-Brand stories are being used by companies today to build audience engagement, gain their trust and to fuel sales as a complementary marketing strategy to a business’s traditional advertising campaigns.
-Unlike advertising which relies on a show and tell method of delivery, a brand story is relaying stories to an audience and evoking an emotion with them, hopefully creating a ‘feel good’ experience that flows onto others.
+Brand stories are being used by companies as framework in their branding today to build audience engagement, gain their trust and to fuel sales as a complementary marketing strategy to a business’s traditional advertising campaigns.
+Unlike advertising which relies on a show and tell method of delivery, a brand narrative is about creating stories to an audience and evoking an emotion with them, hopefully creating a ‘feel good’ experience that flows onto others.

 The concept of brand story is not something new though.
-Iconic brands like Coke-a-Cola, Disney and even the Red Cross have long realized the power of stories in connecting with their audiences.
+Iconic brands like Coca-Cola, Disney, and even the Red Cross have long realized the power of stories in their branding and connecting with their audiences.

 Until recently, Brand Narratives or Brand Stories we somewhat abstract.

 Not any more….
-Donald Miller has developed a Framework that allows ALL brands to easily develop a compelling Brand Story.
+Donald Miller has developed a narrative framework that allows ALL brands to easily develop a compelling Brand Story and a branding strategy.

 Let’s dive a little deeper.

-The StoryBrand Framework is a popular marketing messaging tool among business leaders that allows organizations to clarify their message using a seven part-process that leverages the power of story.
-Used correctly, this powerful tool can help your business become a valuable asset in the lives of your customers.
+This narrative framework is called the StoryBrand Framework.
+It is a popular marketing messaging tool among business leaders that allows organizations to clarify their message using a seven part-process that leverages the power of story.
+Used correctly, this powerful framework can help your branding, making your business become a valuable asset in the lives of your customers.

 StoryBrand Guide is a marketing specialist who has been trained in the StoryBrand Framework.
 The StoryBrand Framework helps companies grow, fast.
 A StoryBrand Certified Guide is qualified to help businesses create and implement marketing based on the StoryBrand Framework.

-A StoryBrand Brandscript is a one page template, allowing brands to define and clarify their core marketing message.
+A StoryBrand Brandscript is a one page narrative framework template, allowing brands to define and clarify their core marketing message.
 A BrandScript contains seven narrative/story elements.
-This helps Brands speak a language that customer are more likely to
+This helps brands speak a language that customers are more likely to engage with.